Home | About me | Contact | What's new | Privacy | Search

 Other San Antonio Area Roads

-History of Local Military Roads (And "Which Military?"
+History of Local Military Roads

-This page last updated December 29, 2021
+This page last updated February 12, 2024

-Army convoy
+Military convoy

 Military convoy between San Antonio and Camp Bullis ca. 1935

-This is on today's I-10 at UTSA Blvd. looking north
+This is on today's I‑10 at UTSA Blvd. looking north.

-Military Drive
+Military Road

-Military Road (later Military Drive) to connect the two.
+The first instance of this in modern history came in the 1930s when the need for a more direct route from Kelly Field to Brooks Field emerged.
+To satisfy that, the county built the Military Road (later Military Drive) to connect the two.
 This was essentially the first section of a loop proposed in the 1932 Arneson Plan for state highways in Bexar County, albeit a bit further north than that plan had envisioned.
-Arneson's plan noted the need to separate military and civilian traffic, and he warned that special care would be needed in planning a loop to connect the military bases without disrupting them.
+Arneson's plan had noted the need to separate military and civilian traffic, so he proposed a loop to connect the area's installations to divert military traffic around the city, but also warned that special care would be needed in planning the route so as to not disrupt the bases.

 First bits of a loop

-In 1937, the state acquired and began improving Military Road-- including an overpass over Quintana Rd. and the adjacent railroad-- and designated it as the first segment of Loop 13.
+In 1937, the state acquired and began improving Military Road — including an overpass over Quintana Rd. and the adjacent railroad — and designated it as the first segment of Loop 13.
 Around 1943, Loop 13 was extended west from Pearsall Rd. through the new San Antonio Aviation Cadet Center (later renamed Lackland AFB) to US 90, and east from Brooks Field to WW White Rd.
 Around 1946, Loop 13 was extended north along WW White to US 90 East.
-WW White continued north of there as a county road along today's Springfield Road
+WW White continued north of there as a county road along today's Springfield Road to the Seguin Road (today's FM 78), which connected the eastern end of Fort Sam Houston to Randolph Field, thus providing more-or-less direct connectivity between the five installations.
+Seguin Road was sometimes called "Randolph Field Road" because of its connection to that installation.

 Access to Randolph

-in the mid '30s, the state built a new route for SH 3 several miles to the south of Randolph (this route is today's I-10.)
-Although the Arneson Plan had proposed a new, straighter route from Randolph to the new SH 3, it seems the state nixed that idea at some point in favor of a new route to connect the installation with nearby US 81/SH 2 (today's I-35.)
-Built in 1935, that route is today's SH 218/Pat Booker Rd., and along with US 81 provided a new high-speed link to Fort Sam Houston.
+Before the mid '30s, Seguin Road (most of which is today's FM 78) was SH 3, the main highway between San Antonio and Houston, and therefore provided a direct major state highway connection right at Randolph's main gate.
+However, in the mid '30s, the state built a new route for SH 3 several miles to the south of Randolph (that route is today's I‑10.)
+Although the Arneson Plan had also proposed a new, straighter route from Randolph to the new SH 3, it seems the state nixed that idea at some point in favor of a new road to connect the installation with nearby US 81/SH 2 (today's I‑35.)
+Built in 1935, that route is today's SH 218/Pat Booker Rd., which, along with US 81, provided a new high-speed link to Fort Sam Houston.
 It was named for Francis Pascal "Pat" Booker, an Army Air Corps captain who died in a crash in September 1936.
-In the 1950s, the state studied an overpass for Pat Booker Rd. over FM 78 and the adjacent railroad and into Randolph, but it never came to fruition.
+In the 1950s, the state studied an overpass for Pat Booker Rd. over FM 78 and the adjacent railroad and into Randolph, but for reasons unknown, it never came to fruition.
 (Special thanks to Michael P. Hoffman for some of the history of Pat Booker Road.)

 Harry Wurzbach

+The United States' entry into WWII created a new urgency for improving roads serving the local military installations.
+To that end, the "Harry Wurzbach Military Highway" (at that time sometimes referred to simply as "Military Highway") was built by the county, state, and Works Progress Administration around 1943 to directly connect Fort Sam Houston to Camp Bullis, which was known as Leon Springs Military Reservation at the time.
 Its purpose was to replace a circuitous route through the city from Fort Sam to Camp Bullis via US 87/Fredericksburg Rd.
 The new road encompassed what's now Harry Wurzbach Rd., NW Military Hwy., and the stretch of today's Loop 410 in between, part of which at the time was a road named Zercher Rd.
 This linkage is why Harry Wurzbach and NW Military bend toward each other at Loop 410.
 The route included overpasses where it intersected US 81 (Austin Hwy.) and US 281 (San Pedro Ave.) to safely separate the military and civilian traffic streams.

 Map showing status of Harry Wurzbach Military Highway construction in 1943